GrenderG/grenderg.github.io/_posts/2017-05-04-accessing_native_libraries_functions.md

 above).

-Congratulations, now you are free to use `CoolClass.getSuperSecureKey()` wherever you want (for example, in your MainActivity class) and print the result at the LogCat.
+Congratulations, now you are free to use `CoolClass.getSuperSecureKey()` wherever you want (for example, in your MainActivity class) and print the result to the LogCat.

 {% highlight java %}
 Log.d("API_KEY", CoolClass.getSuperSecureKey());